Game Boy Advance BIOS

-Its BIOS was more sophisticated than previous models' bootstrap ROMs, containing a variety of routines that games could use to speed up or simplify operations (or dump the normally read-protected BIOS data, thanks to programming oversights).
+Its BIOS was more sophisticated than previous models' bootstrap ROMs, containing a variety of routines that games could use to speed up or simplify operations.

 // Coded by Kawasedo

-The five keys (normal, multi, joybus, [unknown], and constant) are used by the GBA to decrypt multiboot images sent over the link cable.
+The five keys (normal, multi, joybus, prng multiplier, and constant) are used by the GBA to decrypt multiboot images sent over the link cable.
 When combined, they form this message from the developer.